xcambar/node-dbdeploy/README.md

 * Downgrade is not yet fully functional
 * Including or excluding data fixtures by deploying a superset of dmigration scripts

-# Caveats

-* Only works with node-postgres for now
+* Extend to multiple database adapters (only works with node-postgres)

 # License